Skip to content

 The details of package caching vary based on the dependency type.

 A repository cache is broken into two components: source and binaries.
-The binaries are also separated by their platform, a combination of R version, OS, and architecture. rv will source a package to be installed into your library in the following ways:
+The binaries are also separated by their platform, a combination of R version, OS, and architecture. rv will fetch a package to be installed into your library in the following ways:

 1. Use the binary package found in the cache